CPAP Supplies & Equipment

 Studies confirm that sleep apnea patients with a frequent rate of resupply or a regular replacement schedule have the best adherence rates.
 Improved patient compliance through frequent replacement of CPAP equipment saves in healthcare expenditures in the long-term and provides healthier patients.4

-Displayed below are replaceable CPAP supplies along with their expected product life span and their corresponding HCPCS code for Medicare and insurance reimbursement.
+Displayed below are replaceable products along with their expected product life span and their corresponding HCPCS code for Medicare and insurance reimbursement.

 1Hubble, Michael W., Michael E. Richards, and Denise A. Wilfong.
 "Estimates of cost-effectiveness of prehospital continuous positive airway pressure in the management of acute pulmonary edema."
 Prehospital Emergency Care 12.3 (2008): 277-285.